Where to Stay in Napa Valley, California First Time: Best Areas

 St. Helena is also home to Pope Street Bridge, the oldest stone bridge in Napa County, Bale Grist Mill State Historic Park, the 19th-century St. Helena Catholic Church, Robert Louis Stevenson Museum, and McKinstry Street Station where you can catch the Napa Valley Wine Train.

-Stay in St. Helena if you are, or are visiting, a student at one of the schools located here; you want to sample incredible food for a reasonable price; you want to be located at the heart of the St. Helena American Viticultural Area.
+Stay in St. Helena if you want to sample incredible food for a reasonable price; you want to be located at the heart of the St. Helena American Viticultural Area.

 Best Places to Stay in Napa Valley in St. Helena: